xaya/xaya_docs/games.md

   If a name is updated to this value, then both the `chess` and `huc` game engines are notified (if installed).
-The `chess` engine must only process the chess move `"0-0-0"`, though, and has to ignore all other parts.
+The `chess` engine must only process the chess move `"0-0-0"`, though, and must ignore all other parts.
   Similarly, the `huc` engine must only process the JSON object for the `huc` move.

 ## Game IDs <a name="games"></a>

-Since the [move format](#moves) references particular games, there have to be **unique IDs** for each game.
+Since the [move format](#moves) references particular games, there must be **unique IDs** for each game.
 These game IDs are strings, and game creators must reserve them by registering the name `g/GAMEID` on the Xyon blockchain.
 This ensures uniqueness.

-**NOTE:** This rule is not strictly enforceable by the blockchain, but it is in the game creators' own interest to follow this guideline.
+**NOTE:** This rule is not strictly enforceable by the blockchain, but it is in the game creator's own interest to follow this guideline.

 Ownership of the name corresponding to a game can be used to prove to every node that someone is the "owner" of a game.
 This may be useful in the future